postfix/audisp-json/README.md

 Syscalls are interpreted by audisp-json and transformed into a MozDef JSON message.
 This means, for example, all execve() and related calls will be aggregated into a message of type EXECVE.

-NOTE: MozDef messages are not sent to syslog.
-They're sent to MozDef directly.

 Supported messages are listed in the document messages_format.md